Fixed prosthodontics: Ferrule effect

 The most important consideration when restoring with a crown is, the incorporation of the ferrule effect.
 As with the bristles of a broom, which are grasped by a ferrule when attached to the broomstick, the crown should envelop a certain height of tooth structure to properly protect the tooth from fracture after being prepared for a crown.
 This has been established through multiple experiments as a mandatory continuous circumferential height of 2 mm; any less provides for a significantly higher failure rate of endodontically treated crown-restored teeth.
 When a tooth is not endodontically treated, the remaining tooth structure will invariably provide the 2-mm height necessary for a ferrule, but endodontically treated teeth are notoriously decayed and are often missing significant solid tooth structure.
 Contrary to popular belief, endodontically treated teeth are not brittle after being devitalized according to the following study -CM Sedglay & Messer 1992 Journal of Endodontics.
-Contrary to what some dentists believe, a bevel is not suitable for implementing the ferrule effect, and beveled tooth structure may not be included in the 2 mm of required tooth structure for a ferrule.
+Contrary to what some dentists believe, a bevel is not suitable for implementing the ferrule effect, and a beveled tooth structure may not be included in the 2 mm of required tooth structure for a ferrule.

 Restoration types

 Crown

 A crown is used to cover a tooth and may be commonly referred to as a "cap."
 Traditionally, the teeth to be crowned are prepared by a dentist, and records are given to a dental technician to construct the prosthesis.
 The records include models, which are replicas of a patient's teeth, and the impressions used to make these models.
 There are many different methods of crown fabrication, each using a different material.
-Some methods are quite similar, and utilize either very similar or identical materials.
+Some methods are quite similar and utilize either very similar or identical materials.
 Crowns may be made of gold or other similar metals, porcelain, or a combination of the two.
-Crowns made of Zirkonia Oxide are being made more popular due to its high translucency and durability as opposed to chipping disadvantages of porcelain crowns.
+Crowns made of Zirkonia Oxide are being made more popular due to their high translucency and durability as opposed to the chipping disadvantages of porcelain crowns.

 Bridge

 A bridge is used to span, or bridge, an edentulous area (space where teeth are missing), usually by connecting to fixed restorations on adjacent teeth.
 The teeth used to support the bridge are called abutments.
-A bridge may also refer to a single-piece multiple unit fixed partial denture (numerous single-unit crowns either cast or fused together).
+A bridge may also refer to a single-piece multiple-unit fixed partial denture (numerous single-unit crowns either cast or fused together).
 The part of the bridge which replaces a missing tooth and attaches to the abutments is known as a "pontic".
 For multiple missing teeth, some cases may have several pontics.

 Inlay

-An inlay is a restoration which lies within the confines of the cusps.
+An inlay is a restoration that lies within the confines of the cusps.
 These restorations are considered to be more conservative than onlays or crowns because less tooth structure is removed in preparation for the restoration.
 They are usually used when tooth destruction is less than half the distance between cusp tips.